Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: RAUQ: Recurrent Attention-Based Uncertainty Quantification Method

-\textbf{Sequence-level layer-wise uncertainty score.} Sequence-level errors are typically either (1) \textit{distributed} across all tokens, e.g.\ in the summarization task; or (2) \textit{localized} in a single fact-related token, e.g.\ in the QA task.
-To take into account both cases in the sequence-level uncertainty score, we compute the mean logarithm of the confidence scores across all tokens in the reply (importantly, we do not aggregate scores for tokens in the prompt):
+\ecoparagraph{Sequence-level layer-wise uncertainty score.} Sequence-level errors are typically either (1) \textit{distributed} across all tokens, e.g.\ in the summarization task, or (2) \textit{localized} in a single fact-related token, e.g.\ in the QA task.
+To take into account both cases in the sequence-level uncertainty score, similar to perplexity, we compute the mean logarithm of the confidence scores across all tokens in the reply (importantly, we do not aggregate the scores for the tokens in the prompt):

-\textbf{Final uncertainty score.} Finally, to aggregate the layer-wise uncertainty scores in an unsupervised manner, we compute the maximum uncertainty score across the set of layers:
+\ecoparagraph{Final uncertainty score.} Finally, we aggregate the layer-wise uncertainty scores in an unsupervised manner by taking the maximum score across layers, which provides an upper-bound estimate of uncertainty:

-where $\LC$ denotes the set of the most informative layers.
-Following previous work~\cite{vazhentsev2024unconditional}, we select these layers from the middle of the model.
+where $\LC$ is a subset of layers.
+Following previous work~\citep{azaria-mitchell-2023-internal,vazhentsev-etal-2025-unconditional}, we use the intermediate layers of the model, as they are the most informative for hallucination detection.
 An ablation study with various aggregation functions is presented in \Cref{sec:ablation}.
-The step-by-step description of RAUQ is presented in Algorithm~\ref{alg:rauq}.